getml/getml.com/src/docs/user_guide/concepts/feature_engineering/index.md

 [](){#feature-engineering-algorithms-multirel}
 ### Multirel

-!!! enterprise-adm "Enterprise Feature"
+!!! enterprise-adm "Enterprise edition"
-    This is an enterprise feature and not available in the community edition.
-Learn more about the [benefits][enterprise-benefits] and see the [comparion of features][enterprise-feature-list] between the community and enterprise edition.
+    This feature is exclusive to the Enterprise edition and is not available in the Community edition.
+Discover the [benefits of the Enterprise edition][enterprise-benefits] and [compare the features][enterprise-feature-list].

+    For licensing information and technical support, please [contact us](https://www.getml.com/contact).

 Simply speaking, [`Multirel`][getml.feature_learning.Multirel] is a more efficient variation of Multi-relational Decision Tree Learning (MRDTL).
 The core idea is to minimize redundancies in the original algorithm by incremental updates.
 We then combined our improved version of MRDTL with ensemble learning methods.